 Here are the units you will study:

-- Financial Analysis and Modelling: You will gain a critical awareness of the financial environment from both an accounting and finance perspective.
+Financial Analysis and Modelling enables you togain a critical awareness of the financial environment from both an accounting and finance perspective.
 You will learn to understand, analyse and interpret company reports, examine the role of the regulatory framework for corporate reporting and the stock market, and explore the pricing of securities.
 You will also cover the key areas of decision and risk analysis, alongside the process of decision making, key statistical concepts, and selecting and using appropriate analytical software tools as aids to decision making.

-- Expert Witnessing and Dispute Resolution: You will be able to examine the full range of formal and informal methods for dispute resolution within common law, and civil and criminal legal systems, whilst also developing an understanding of the legal and practical protocols alongside the procedural knowledge and etiquette governing the appointment and testimony of expert witnesses.
-You will also develop a clear understanding of the legal basis and critical elements required to construct an expert report for submission in civil and criminal proceedings.
+Expert Witnessing and Dispute Resolution enables you to examine the full range of formal and informal methods for dispute resolution within common law, and civil and criminal legal systems, whilst also developing an understanding of the legal and practical protocols alongside the procedural knowledge and etiquette governing the appointment and testimony of expert witnesses.
+You will also develop a clear understanding of the legal basis and critical elements required to construct an expert report for submission in civil and criminal proceedings, as well as how to practically deal with the pressures and issues arising in cross-examination.

-- Financial Forensics and Investigation: You will gain an understanding of the need for an holistic approach in the investigatory models applied so that you can develop a critical, questioning and evaluative approach in assessing financial data.
-You will consider the primary evidential elements with a particular emphasis on gathering information from interviews and examining key issues and innovative approaches.
+Financial Forensics and Investigation develops an understanding of financial crime and regulatory investigatory models so that you can develop a critical, questioning and evaluative approach in assessing financial and other relevant hardcopy and digital data.
+There will be an emphasis on gathering information from paper and digital sources, as well as interviews and examining key issues and practical innovative approaches to overcoming them.
+You will also consider the changing investigative landscape.

-- Financial Crime and the Law: You will focus on an appreciation and understanding of the wide variety of financial crime and how the current regulatory framework and crime control statutes have developed to deal with them.
-Features of corporate integrity and management control systems will additionally instil an understanding of the development and needs of corporate governance in the context of the control theories of the firm.
+Financial Crime and the Law focuses on an appreciation and understanding of principles of law and how the current regulatory framework and crime control statutes have developed to deal with them, covering the wide variety of financial crime cases and theory.
+You will also develop an understanding of the development and importance of corporate governance, including such features as corporate integrity and management control systems.

 We use a combination of teaching methods from lectures, seminars and tutorials to student presentations and activity-based case studies.
 We are committed to best practice in learning and encourage group participation promoting discussion and debate in a friendly yet, challenging class environment.